Popalay/Cardme/README.md

 ### TODOS

 - [x] Add mappers for layer interaction
-- [ ] Add debt
+- [x] Add debt
-- [ ] Show count of cards and debts on the holder details item
+- [x] Show count of cards and debts on the holder details item
+- [ ] Fix insert or update action